Associate Professor of Education

-Eric Taylor is an assistant professor at the Harvard Graduate School of Education.
-He studies the economics of education, with a particular interest in employer-employee interactions between schools and teachers — hiring and firing decisions, job design, training, and performance evaluation.
-His work has been published in the American Economic Review, Journal of Human Resources, and Journal of Public Economics; and featured in Slate, Time, The Washington Post, and Education Week.
-Taylor was a Spencer Dissertation Fellow in 2014, and was recognized for Excellence in Teaching and Mentoring by the Stanford Graduate School of Education in 2013.
+Eric Taylor is an associate professor at the Harvard Graduate School of Education.
+He is also a faculty research fellow at the National Bureau of Economic Research, a research fellow at CESifo, and affiliated with the Center for Education Policy Research at Harvard.
+He is currently a co-editor at the Journal of Policy Analysis and Management.
+Taylor studies the economics of education, focusing on labor and employment relationships in the education sector, and teaches courses in applied econometrics and personnel economics.
+His research on the teacher workforce has included questions on hiring decisions, job design, training, and job performance evaluation.
+His work has been published in the American Economic Review, American Economic Journal: Economic Policy, and Journal of Labor Economics; and featured in the New York Times, Washington Post, and Education Week.
+Taylor was recognized for Excellence in Teaching and Mentoring by the Stanford GSE in 2013.

 Click here to see a full list of Eric Taylor's courses.

 Using Teacher Evaluation Data to Drive Instructional Improvement: Evidence from the Evaluation Partnership Program in Tennessee (2015-2020)